Published 15 August 2022

 For Koudai, and so for YU-NO, love is conditional on servitude and the fulfillment of certain social roles.
 Only those who fill their roles deserve it.
 Even Koudai’s apparent kindness and support for Kanna is quid pro quo, though the story depicts Kanna as pleased to fill her role.
 In exchange for Koudai’s paternal love, Kanna becomes his loyal servant there to ensure Takuya proceeds down the road the old man laid out for him.
 She is so loyal, in fact, that in at least one bad ending of the Mio route, she apparently sacrifices her life merely to remind Takuya to use his Reflector, allowing herself to be sealed in the cave beneath Sword Cape.

 If Koudai’s son shows emotional vulnerability, even as an infant, then his son is insufficiently masculine and deserves no compassion.
 Hence Takuya never learns to show people more respect and never outgrows his incestuous obsessions.
 Koudai has one mission for Takuya: impregnate Sayless so that her daughter can fulfill the rite that saves (at least) two universes.
 Hence Takuya does achieve this goal.
-Once Takuya has completed his role as Koudai’s tool, fulfilling his mechanistic destiny as a penis in the causal chain, his quest is complete and YU-NO ends with Koudai’s approval.
-Takuya’s yearning for and attainment of a pet-like partner, in other words, and in smaller scale, his desire to be a controlling god himself and his obedience to his father’s will to sire Yu-no win his father’s respect.
+Once Takuya has completed his role as Koudai’s tool, fulfilling his mechanistic destiny as a penis in the causal chain, he has reached the end of the path he wholeheartedly chose, the path his father chose for him, and YU-NO ends with Koudai’s approval.
+Takuya’s yearning for and attainment of a pet-like partner, in other words, and in smaller scale, his desire to be a controlling god himself and his hierarchical obedience to his father’s will to sire Yu-no win Koudai’s respect.
 Takuya as a person is incidental.
 In these dehumanizing gender roles, Takuya is valued for embracing Koudai’s idea of masculinity and for the function of his penis.
 Takuya is valued, in other words, only as an object that fulfills the fate the dictatorial father lays out for him.

 While a small point given that such matters are broached only in throwaway moments, the script also insults characters who step outside of Koudai’s brutal, rigid, violent gender ideals.
 For instance, “Woman B” participates in the protest against Geo Technics.
 Woman B is a trans woman whom the player can choose to sexually assault by licking her as slapstick comic relief before Takuya berates and misgenders her: